 Advantages of doing Everest Base Camp trek during Spring season

-- Trail condition: The snows are melted from the trail, which makes it easier to navigate and reduces risks of avalanches.
+2. Trail condition: The snow is melted from the trail, which makes it easier to navigate and reduces the risks of avalanches.

-- Vegetation and Wildlife: During Spring season brings new growth and flowers to the trail, making it a colorful and vibrant trek.
+3. Vegetation and Wildlife: The spring season brings new growth and flowers to the trail, making it a colorful and vibrant trek.
 The warmer weather also attracts a variety of wildlife, such as the Himalayan Thar and the Danphe (National bird of Nepal).
 The rhododendron forests burst into a riot of colors, painting the trails with shades of red, pink, and white.

 Disadvantages of doing Everest Base Camp trek during Spring season

-- The flights might be fully booked.
-(Pre booking is highly recommended)
+3. The flights might be fully booked.
+(Pre-booking is highly recommended)

 March: Early March is quite cold.
 Especially during the night.
 The temperature drops down to -20oc or less.
 But days are a lot better than nights you will have clear skies and warm weather to enjoy your trek.
 You will have very good visibility of the mountains during the morning time.